Southwest Airlines Nationwide Fares from $40 1-Way

 Southwest Airlines via DealBase discounts select nationwide 1-way fares, with prices starting from $39.98.
-That's the best price we could find for select routes on comparable carriers by $33.
-Book this travel deal by July 18 for travel from September 3 through December 18.
+That's the best price we could find for select routes on comparable carriers by $28.
+Book this travel deal by the end of the day for travel from September 3 through December 18.
 Buy Now

 - On the DealBase landing page, click on "Southwest Airlines" in the top line to see this sale; we found lower fares within.